ygorg/thesis_workspace/Abs_prs/results.md

 ## KPTimes
-The scores semm to always be lower than the original model The original assumption was that given a "better" reference the pres and absent models would be better than the original.
+The scores seem to always be lower than the original model The original assumption was that given a "better" reference, thus KPTimes beign better than KP20k the pres and absent models would be better than the original.
 This is not the case.
 The generation is therefore limited by the model !

 Pres model : best valid epoch : 2